syedmouaazfarrukh/learning-resource-dump/version-control/001-automated-workflows.md

                 - Assign it - Action
                 - Reproduce - Action
                 - These all together make a workflow
+            - Workflows are executed on Github Managed Servers
+            - Multiple jobs run in parallel
+            - Publish commands waits for the build to complete

 - Developer workflow use-cases
     - CI/CD